Holic75/KingmakerRebalance/README.md

 - Empyreal sorceror no longer receives wings,
 - Celestial Sorcerer receives wings at lvl 9 and does not receive heavenly aura,
 - Abyssal bloodline sorcerer no longer receives wings,
-- Arcane bloodline combat casting was replaced with metamagic adept as per pnp rules.
+- Arcane bloodline combat casting was replaced with metamagic adept as per pnp rules,
+- Combat Trick rogue talent can not be taken more than once.

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,